sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 - The format for all types except for TEXT consists of tightly-packed values of the underlying type, much like an in-memory array.
 No other metadata such as cardinality is stored.
 - For TEXT types, the format used is as follows.
 The first 4 bytes represent an unsigned 32-bit integer that contains the cardinality (number of strings) inside the file.
 Then, for each string, we store 8 bytes.
 The first 4 bytes are an unsigned 32-bit integer that contains the string length.
 The second 4 bytes are an unsigned 32-bit integer that contains the byte offset of the string's data in the file.
 After this metadata array, we store all the strings in a packed format.

 To avoid having to implement a buffer pool manager and on-demand paging, I mmap the column files and rely on OS paging to handle this.
+I simplified the [experiment code](https://github.com/TimoKersten/db-engine-paradigms) behind [this paper](http://www.vldb.org/pvldb/vol11/p2209-kersten.pdf) for the implementation.

+### Input

+Since parsing and query planning/optimization are not the focus of this project, I've not implemented these.
+Rather, I manually enter a tree of relational algebra operators and then compile and execute that.

+### Operator Tree

+This is fairly standard.
+We introduce a base Operator and Expression class that is inherited by respective implementations.
+Each one can hold any number of child operators or expressions.

+The only thing of note is that operators need to keep track of the schema that they output.
+For example, a table scan would have some or all the underlying table's columns in its schema.
+A filter operation would have the schema of its child.
+A join would have the schema of the concatenation of both its inputs.
+A group by would have the schema of whatever aggregation functions are defined on it.
+To handle the general case and allow for eager removal of unnecessary columns, we associate an array of expressions as the output schema where each expression computes a function of the input schema values.
+While most databases implement such functionality by adding map and project operators, creating a matching expression for each column in the output schema simplifies this.
+I learned of this technique by looking through the implementation of [NoisePage](https://github.com/cmu-db/noisepage/).

 ### Code Generation